THE FIRST LOOK

 We’ll have more time for portraits in daylight.

-If you wait until the ceremony to see each other, we’ll have no choice but to do all your portraits after the wedding.
+If you wait until the ceremony to see each other, we’ll have no choice but to do all your portraits after.
 While we strongly encourage a night time creative portrait session during the reception, our options for beautiful portraits become limited without natural light.
-Having an extra hour before the ceremony for wedding party and bride and groom portraits when there is still plenty of sunlight makes for GREAT photos!
+Having an extra hour before the ceremony for wedding party and couple's portraits when there is still plenty of sunlight makes for GREAT photos!

 Get to your reception quicker & greet your guests sooner!

 After the ceremony, most of your guests will head over to the reception.
 You’ll be excited and ready to go see everyone and might even feel bad leaving everybody waiting while you take pictures.
-We’ve been to so many weddings now that we KNOW your coordinator will be pulling you towards the reception, your parents will be telling you to hurry up, and your bridesmaids and groomsmen will be ready to start drinking and partying!
-Getting most of the photos done before the ceremony, when there’s no rush and nobody waiting for you is 150% less stressful.
+We’ve been to so many weddings now that we KNOW your coordinator will be pulling you towards the reception, your parents will be telling you to hurry up, and your wedding party will be ready to start drinking and partying!
+Getting lots of the staged photos done before the ceremony, when there’s no rush and nobody waiting for you is 150% less stressful.
 We promise!